The death of would-be Republican congressman Frank Powers has split the Staten Island and Brooklyn wings of the so-called Grand Old Party.

 Another knock on Straniere is his current address: Manhattan.
 Members of Congress need only live in their districts on the day they take office, but some voters will hold it against Straniere that he currently resides so far from a district that encompasses Bay Ridge, Bensonhurst, Dyker Heights and all of Staten Island.

 Straniere, who was dogged by allegations that he spent more time in his Gaphattan apartment than Staten Island while he was in office, openly lives there now.

 “I consider Staten Island my home and I’m looking forward to getting back,” he said.

 The disharmony and chaos on the Republican side makes the party even more vulnerable to a Democratic takeover because national Democratic officials have made the district a priority and are already backing City Councilman Mike McMahon (D–Staten Island) for the seat.
-The Democratic Congressional Campaign Committee has pledged more than $2 million in advertising money for the general election if McMahon beats Steve Harrison, a Bay Ridge lawyer who lost to Fossella in 2006, in the September primary.
+The Democratic Congressional Campaign Committee has pledged more than $2 million in advertising money to support McMahon in the general election, contingent upon him beating Steve Harrison, a Bay Ridge lawyer who lost to Fossella in 2006, in the September primary.

 McMahon was planning a bold display of strength by filing more than 10,000 signatures by Thursday’s deadline, far more than is typically needed to ward off challenges from opponents.